Chatbot Guide

 Chapter 7 Most common chatbot solutions

-There are many different types of chatbots and many applies for them depending on your industry, business goals, and — of course — budget.
+There are many different types of chatbots and many applications for them depending on your industry, business goals, and — of course — budget.

 Basic types of chatbots based on their purpose